gggray000/ChatRoom/README.md

 <h3>v0.8.7</h3>
 Resolved race condition for text messages export.
 <h3>v0.8.6</h3>
-1. Improved JWT service, now admin and users get tokens from same service but with different flags.<br>
+1. Improved JWT service, now admin and users get tokens from the same service but with different flags.<br>
-2. Improved design from admin page, and added the logo to the chat page.
+2. Improved design of the admin page, and added the logo to the chat page.
 <h3>v0.8.5</h3>
-Improved JWT service to fix the bug where users with same username cause conflicts.
+Improved JWT service to fix the bug where users with the same username cause conflicts.
 Now every user gets his/her own JWT.
 <h3>v0.8.4</h3>
-1. Fixed the bug where typing indicator overlaps with long username.<br>
+1. Fixed the bug where the typing indicator overlaps with a long username.<br>
-2. Fixed the bug where long username isn't displayed correctly.
+2. Fixed the bug where a long username isn't displayed correctly.
 <h3>v0.8.3</h3>
 Refactored ChatBotController.java
 <h3>v0.8.2</h3>